Charles Edward Stuart: Life in Europe: 1746–1766

 While back in France, Charles had numerous mistresses.
 He had a relationship with his first cousin Marie Louise de La Tour d'Auvergne, wife of Jules, Prince of Guéméné, that resulted in a short-lived son named Charles (born 28 July 1748, died 18 January 1749).
 In December 1748, he was arrested by the French authorities while attending the opera at the Théâtre du Palais-Royal.
-Briefly imprisoned at the Château de Vincennes, he was then expelled from France under the terms of the Treaty of Aix-la-Chapelle that ended the War of the Austrian Succession.
+Briefly imprisoned with John Roy Stewart at the Château de Vincennes, he was then expelled from France under the terms of the Treaty of Aix-la-Chapelle that ended the War of the Austrian Succession.
 He moved first to the Papal territory at Avignon, and then in 1749 to Lunéville in the Duchy of Lorraine.
 In the following years, he was reported to have made several visits in secret to Paris, but was not discovered by the French authorities.

-After his defeat, Charles indicated to the remaining supporters of the Jacobite cause in England that, accepting the impossibility of his recovering the English and Scottish crowns while he remained a Roman Catholic, he was willing to commit himself to reigning as a Protestant.
+After his defeat, Charles indicated to the remaining supporters of the Jacobite cause in England that, accepting the impossibility of his recovering the English and Scottish crowns while he remained a Catholic, he was willing to commit himself to reigning as a Protestant.
 Accordingly, he visited London incognito in 1750, staying for several weeks primarily at the Essex Street London residence of Lady Primrose, the widow of the 3rd Viscount of Primrose.
-While in London, Charles abjured the Roman Catholic faith, and conformed to the Protestant faith by receiving Anglican communion, likely at one of the remaining non-juring chapels.
-Bishop Robert Gordon, a staunch Jacobite whose house in Theobald's Row was one of Charles's safe-houses for the visit, is the most likely to have celebrated the communion, and a chapel in Gray's Inn was suggested as the venue as early as 1788.
-This is said to rebutt David Hume's suggestion that it was a church in the Strand.
-However, biographers such as Kybett have argued the ceremony was carried out at St Martin-in-the-Fields.
+While in London, Charles abjured the Catholic faith and conformed to the Protestant faith by receiving Anglican communion, likely at one of the remaining non-juring chapels.
+Bishop Robert Gordon, a staunch Jacobite whose house in Theobald's Row was one of Charles's safe-houses for the visit, is the most likely to have celebrated the communion.
+A chapel in Gray's Inn, used by the nonjurors, was suggested as the venue as early as 1788.
+This rebuts David Hume's suggestion that it took place at a church in the Strand. and biographers such as Kybett who have suggested St Martin-in-the-Fields.